spifm/pm4py-llm/README.md

 The configuration file is located in the config folder.
 The file is called config.json and it contains the following parameters:
 - `dataset.path`: path to the log file to be analyzed
 - `dataset.csv_delimiter`: separator used in the CSV file (ignored if the file is not in CSV format)
+- `dataset.columns`: list of columns to be used in the log file.
+The columns must be present in the log file:
+    - `case_id` --> field for case identifier
+    - `activity` --> field for activity name
+    - `timestamp` --> field for timestamp of the activity
 - `debug`: boolean to enable debug mode
 - `filter.level`: filter level to be used.
 Possible values are:
     - `trace` --> to filter by trace attributes